Age disparity in sexual relationships

-In sexual relationships, concepts of age disparity, including what defines an age disparity, have developed over time and vary among societies.
-Differences in age preferences for mates can stem from partner availability, gender roles, and evolutionary mating strategies, and age preferences in sexual partners may vary cross-culturally.
-There are also social theories for age differences in relationships as well as suggested reasons for 'alternative' age-hypogamous relationships.
-Age-disparate relationships have been documented for most of recorded history and have been regarded with a wide range of attitudes dependent on sociocultural norms and legal systems.
+In human sexual relationships, concepts of age disparity, including what defines an age disparity, have developed over time and vary among societies.
+Differences in age preferences for partners can stem from partner availability, gender roles, and evolutionary mating strategies, and age preferences in sexual partners may vary cross-culturally.
+There are also social theories for age differences in relationships as well as suggested reasons for "alternative" age-hypogamous relationships (see more at hypergamy).
+Age-disparate relationships have been documented for most of recorded history and have been regarded with a wide range of attitudes dependent on sociocultural norms and legal systems, either between heterosexual couples or same-sex couples.